 WOW!
 That's A Lot!

 It is a lot and every carrier has their own rules on top of the requirements above.
 That is why our shipper is worth his weight in gold!
-We use Austin Mail Express for most of our shipping.
+We use Austin Mail Express for all of our original art shipping.
 He has extensive experience shipping artwork all over the world.
-In addition, most of the artists in our area trust him with their shipping.
+In addition, most of the artists in our area use and trust him with their shipping.
 Austin Mail Express knows the ins and outs of shipping and is a valued member of our team.

 As we said above, we strive to be transparent about our costs.
 This is why most of Linda's art has a "purchase request" button instead of just click and pay.
 We want to ensure that you are paying the exact shipping costs to receive your artwork.
 Plus, it gives Linda a chance to get to know you better and provide you with some white glove service.

-With the purchase request, we begin the process with an email exchange, and then invoice you half the price of the artwork.
-That marks the artwork as sold.
-After the artwork is packaged and prepared for shipping, our shipper will tell us exactly the cost to ship the artwork to you.
-We then send you a second invoice with the remainder of the cost of the artwork, plus the cost of the shipping, and a tracking number.
+With the purchase request, we begin the process with an email exchange so that we can get your shipping information.
+We then take the artwork to the shipper where it is packaged and prepared for shipping Our shipper will tell us exactly the cost to ship the artwork to you and provide a tracking number.
+At this point we will invoice you, the cost of the artwork plus the cost of the shipping.
 Once your payment clears, your beautiful new artwork will be on its way to you.

 But you have original artwork in your Gallery Shop.

 We do.
-We sent a list of all of the original artworks in our Gallery Shop to our shipper (Austin Mail Express) and he gave us a range of costs to ship those pieces within the United States.
-We then took the lowest number from those estimates.
+We asked our shipper (Austin Mail Express) to give us a range of costs to ship those pieces within the United States.
+We then took the average from those estimates.
 We are not profiting from the shipping costs.
-In fact, we usually end up having to make up the difference from our own pockets.
+In fact, we usually end up having to make up the difference from our own pocket.
 Shipping costs sometimes seep into our profits but sometimes, that's the cost of doing business.
 The most important thing is the artwork gets to you in pristine condition.

 I still have questions.